Mohamed Abdelfatah (wrestler)

-After retiring as a player, Bogy embarked on a successful coaching career.
-He became the coach of the Sweden National Team.
-In his first season in 2009, he guided Jimmy Lidbergto to a silver medal and Jalmar Sjöberg to a bronze medal in the 2009 World Championship in Denmark, a feat that brought pride to the entire wrestling community.
+After retiring from competition, Abdelfatah began a coaching career.
+In 2009, he became coach of the Swedish national Greco-Roman wrestling team.
+In his first season, he guided Jimmy Lidbergto to a silver medal and Jalmar Sjöberg to a bronze medal at the 2009 World Championship in Denmark.

-In 2010, he worked as a technical coach for Team USA Greco.

-From 2013- 2017, he worked as an assistant coach at Olympic Training Center, Colorado Springs, Co, with Olympic Champ Coach Momir Petkovic.
+In 2010, he served as a technical coach for the United States Greco-Roman team.
+From 2013 to 2017, he worked as an assistant coach at the United States Olympic Training Center in Colorado Springs, Colorado, under Olympic champion coach Momir Petkovic.

-In 2015, Mohamed was one of the founders of wrestling in Bahrain, and he won the Asian Bronze medal at the Asian Champion Champ in Thailand.
+In 2015, Abdelfatah contributed to the development of wrestling in Bahrain and won a bronze medal at the Asian Wrestling Championship in Thailand.